On this page

 Data Retention: Use data retention to automatically erase data after a set period of time, a feature that meets the Right to Erasure principle.
 In Team Edition, you can use database scripts to achieve the same result.

-Profile Deletion: Delete a user’s personal information via a command line tool.
-The command permanently deletes all user information including messages created by the user.
+Profile Deletion: Delete a user’s personal information via mmctl user delete.
+This permanently deletes all user information including messages created by the user.

 Self-Hosted Push Notification Service: Self-host your own push notification service, or deploy mobile apps with any EMM provider that supports AppConfig to meet security and compliance policies.
-See mobile app guide to learn more.
+See our Mobile App deployment documentation to learn more.

 Data Import: Use the bulk loading tool to migrate data from an existing messaging system, or for pre-populating a new installation with data.
 Review this guide which summarizes the different approaches and meets the Right to Data Portability principle.

 Data Export: Use compliance exports to export conversations from public, private and direct message channels in XML or EML format.
-Those in Team Edition can export conversations directly from the database, both in MySQL and in PostgreSQL.
+Those in Team Edition can export conversations directly from the database, both in PostgreSQL and in MySQL.

 Adherence with accessibility standards is assisted in the following ways: